vedantwpatil/SecondBrain/6 - Atomic Notes/Longest Consecutive Sequence.md

 At first thought I wanted to add all the elements to a hashset and see the longest consecutive sequence however it doesn't insert in order as well as I don't think that this would be fast enough to be in O(n) time.

-My next thought process was thinking of using the [[Bucket Sort]] algorithm, I then searched up the solution and found that what we can do is take each value and check if the value that preceeds it is present in the set, if it is not then we know that this is the start of a sequence and can then check how many consecutive numbers are present in the array.
+My next thought process was thinking of using the [[Bucket Sort]] algorithm, I then searched up the solution and found that what we can do is take each value and check if the value that precedes it is present in the set, if it is not then we know that this is the start of a sequence and can then check how many consecutive numbers are present in the array.
 If it is not the start of a sequence we don't make a sequence yet.

 ### Solution: